Pack a lunch, bring the binocs, and bask in the coastal views.

 9 am

-Start your day in Sausalito with a hearty breakfast at Lighthouse Café.
+Start your day in Sausalito with a hearty breakfast at Lighthouse Café (not to be confused with the same-owned Lighthouse Bar & Grill, set to open in mid-2025).
 For something lighter, try a pastry and coffee, tea, juice, or a smoothie at Driver’s Market.
 Either way, pick up picnic items at Driver’s for lunch in the headlands, where there are no restaurants.

 Conzelman Road Vista Points